Exeter

-In Roman Britain, Exeter was established as the base of Legio II Augusta under the personal command of Vespasian.
-Exeter became a religious centre in the Middle Ages.
-Exeter Cathedral, founded in the mid 11th century, became Anglican in the 16th-century English Reformation.
-Exeter became an affluent centre for the wool trade, although by the First World War the city was in decline.
-After the Second World War, much of the city centre was rebuilt and is now a centre for education, business and tourism in South West England.
+The history of Exeter began with the civilian settlement associated with the Roman fort of Isca Dumnoniorum c.
+AD 55.
+The city was held by Saxons against Viking attacks and then conquered by the Normans.
+Exeter Cathedral was founded in the mid 11th century and the city became a religious centre during the Middle Ages.
+In the early modern period, Exeter became an affluent centre for the trade in wool.
+Experiencing only limited industrialisation, by the First World War the city was in relative economic decline.
+After the Second World War, much of the city centre was rebuilt.

+Exeter is one of the largest and fastest growing cities in South West England, and a centre for education, business, and domestic tourism.

 It is home to two of the constituent campuses of the University of Exeter: Streatham and St Luke's.

-The administrative area of Exeter has the status of a non-metropolitan district under the administration of the County Council.
-It is the county town of Devon and home to the headquarters of Devon County Council.
-A plan to grant the city unitary authority status was scrapped by the 2010 coalition government, but it is currently making another bid for unitary status under local government reorganisation.

-Name
+The city is connected internationally by Exeter Airport; to the rest of the United Kingdom by Exeter St David's railway station; and by road by the M5 motorway, whose south-west exit is just south of the city.

+The city retains significant examples of medieval, Tudor, and Georgian architecture.

+Toponymy

-The modern name of Exeter is a development of the Old English Escanceaster, from the anglicised form of the river now known as the Exe and the Old English suffix -ceaster (as in Dorchester and Gloucester), used to mark important fortresses or fortified towns (from Latin castrum, meaning fortress, or castra, military camp).
-(Similarly, the city's Cornish name Karesk and its Welsh name Caerwysg both mean "caer or fortress on the Exe".)
+The name of Exeter derives from the Old English Escanceaster, from the anglicised form of the river now known as the Exe and the Old English suffix -ceaster (as in Dorchester and Gloucester), used to mark important fortresses or fortified towns (from Latin castrum, meaning fortress, or castra, military camp).
 The name "Exe" is a separate development of the Brittonic name—meaning "water" or, more exactly, "full of fish" (cf. Welsh pysg, pl. "fish")—that also appears in the English Axe and Esk and the Welsh Usk (Wysg).

 History

-Prehistory
+Stone, Bronze, and Iron Ages

 Exeter began as settlements on a dry ridge ending in a spur overlooking a navigable river teeming with fish, with fertile land nearby.
 Although there have been no major prehistoric finds, these advantages suggest the site was occupied early.

-Coins have been discovered from the Hellenistic kingdoms, suggesting the existence of a settlement trading with the Mediterranean as early as 250 BC.
-Such early towns had been a feature of pre-Roman Gaul as described by Julius Caesar in his Commentaries and it is possible that they existed in Britannia as well.
+Coins from the Hellenistic kingdoms suggest the existence of a settlement trading with the Mediterranean as early as 250 BC.

-The source Geoffrey of Monmouth stated that when Vespasian besieged the city in 49 AD its Celtic name was Kaerpenhuelgoit, meaning 'town on the hill under the high wood'.